 Prior to its IPO, the Company periodically granted incentive units to employees and non-employees, which generally vested over a four-year period.
-The incentive units represented a separate substantive class of equity with defined rights within the LLC Operating Agreement.
+The incentive units represented a separate substantive class of equity with defined rights within the limited liability company agreement of Arvinas Holding Company, LLC (the LLC Operating Agreement).
 The incentive units represented profits interests in the Company, which was an interest in the increase in the value of the entity over the Participation Threshold, as defined in the LLC Operating Agreement and as determined at the time of grant.
 The holder, therefore, had the right to participate in distributions of profits only in excess of the Participation Threshold.
 The Participation Threshold was based on the valuation of the common unit on or around the grant date.